smartmicro/smartmicro_ros2_radars/Readme.md

 `ros2 service call /smartmicro_radar_node/set_radar_mode umrr_ros2_msgs/srv/SetMode "{param: "tx_antenna_idx", value: 2, sensor_id: 100}"`

 ## Configuration of the sensors
-In order to use multiple sensors (maximum of up to ten sensors) with the node the sensors should be configured separately.
+In order to use multiple sensors (maximum of up to eight sensors) with the node the sensors should be configured separately.
 The IP addresses of the sensors could be assigned using:
 - The smartmicro tool `DriveRecorder`.
 - Using the `Smart Access C++ API`